Why Private LLMs Are the Future of Enterprise AI

 Hybrid Compute Strategies

-No two companies share the exact same risk appetite, budget, or technical depth, yet the early steps toward a private deployment follow a remarkably similar arc.
+No two companies share the exact same risk appetite, budget, or technical depth, yet the early steps toward the deployment of private LLMs follow a remarkably similar arc.

 Road-Mapping the Journey

-• Data inventory: Identify which text, code, or multimodal assets can legally and ethically be used for training.
+• Data inventory: Identify which text, code, or multimodal assets can legally and ethically be used for training data.

 • Model selection: Choose between open-source bases (e.g., LLaMA, Falcon) or licensed commercial checkpoints.